h1data/convert-weblate-csv/doc/GITFLOW.md

 ### 3. Convert CSVs for Weblate

-When original CSV files in `localization` branch are updated, the workflow triggers the script to create CSV files for Weblate. (`INVERT: false`)
+When the original CSV files in `localization` branch are updated, the workflow triggers the script to create CSV files for Weblate. (`INVERT: false`)

 ``` mermaid
 ---